hohonuuli/demo-chunk-server/README.md

 ```

 Then point your browser or HTTP tool at <http://localhost:8080/chunk/10>.
 The `10` in the URL represents the number of chunks that the server will respond with.

+Swagger docs are available when running the server at <http://localhost:8080/swagger/demo-chunk-server-0.1.0.yml>